jpflandrs/PkXplore/README.md

 Note that the program is still in developpment even if it is fully functionnal.

 ## Aim
-The website is oriented toward teaching/learning the basic use of phylogeny to decipher the relation between bacteria and archaea species.
+- The website is oriented toward teaching/learning the basic use of phylogeny to discover the relations between Bacteria and Archaea species.

-It is also a way to understand some aspect of the analysis of bacteria communities.
+- It is also a way to understand some aspect of the analysis of bacteria communities (metagenome analysis).
+- It will be helpful for quality-control.

 ## Limitations
 - The exploratory process is done by using _one_sequence only
 - In this version the 23S database has not been given, there are no protein daabases (but the final version expected soon will contain them)